Colours by

 held a national competition to decide on a

-new kit, which allowed them to discard the all white in favour of a strip
+new kit, and this allowed them to discard the all-white in favour of a strip

 that matched the Brazilian national flag.